DiederikVanHoorebeke/knockknock/README.md

 Any one who visits your website will be asked for a password before they can see your website.
 Perfect for locking down websites in development that are on a public domain.

 ## Configuring KnockKnock
 Go to the KnockKnock settings and enter a password.
 Anyone visiting your website will need to enter the password to see the website.
+Except for users with a whitelisted ip address.

 ## Using KnockKnock